 The eShopOnContainers reference application does implement the retry pattern.
-For more information, including a discussion of how to combine the retry pattern with the HttpClient class, see .NET Microservices: Architecture for Containerized .NET Applications.
+For more information, including a discussion of how to combine the retry pattern with the HttpClient class, see Architecting and Developing Containerized and Microservice based .NET Applications.

 For more information about the retry pattern, see the Retry pattern on Microsoft Docs.